 This is a Baltimore City failure to diagnose colon cancer case filed on February 2, 2016.
 The victim's children filed this lawsuit, alleging that their mother's colon cancer should have been diagnosed earlier when it was in a curable stage.
-They further allege that the doctors' failure to diagnose and treat her condition caused her to die of metastatic colon cancer.Summary of Plaintiff's Allegations
+They further allege that the doctors' failure to diagnose and treat her condition caused her to die of metastatic colon cancer.Summary of Plaintiff's Colon Cancer Lawsuit

 - This case was filed on the day before the statute of limitations.
 This cannot be emphasized enough: this is an awful way to bring a malpractice case.
 No expert report has been filed.
 You are playing catch-up which gives up one of the great advantages that plaintiffs have.
 It would be interesting to see the average settlement and verdict in cases that are filed on the eve of the statute of limitations, particularly medical malpractice cases.
 You can bet it is not an impressive amount of money.

 - So there are two big issues in this case.
-First, did she are did she have symptoms that would have triggered a further investigation?
+First, did have symptoms that would have triggered a further investigation?
 Second, if there was a misdiagnosis, would catching it earlier - when it should have been caught - have made a difference for this woman?
-It is really hard to assess these questions without seeing an expert report which is usually filed with the complaint.
+It is hard to assess these questions without seeing an expert report which is usually filed with the complaint.

-- You would assume that the target defendant in this case would be the family doctor.
+- You would assume that the target defendant would be the family doctor.
 But Bon Secours has a poor reputation in West Baltimore which will make the hospital an attractive defendant for the plaintiffs' attorneys.

 - Baltimore City